 As I’ve said several times on this blog, I believe that there are only three things that are not fun for a woman to do on her own: clubbing, bowling, and going to a bar.
 I don’t think there’s anything weird or shameful about a woman wanting to drink alone, but in my experience, unless we’re talking about a bar/music venue combo, the risk of being hit on by a terrible man is just too damn high.

-That’s why I was so excited to see the Tokyo After 5 tour advertised on the Urban Adventures website.
+That’s why I was so excited to find the Urban Adventures Tokyo By Night Tour.
 I’ve had really good experiences with this company before, so I tend to book their tours if they offer one in a city I am exploring.
 This tour would allow me to spend the end of my 24 hours in Tokyo at a Japanese bar-style restaurant and meet some friendly strangers without having to worry about being hassled by creepy strangers.

 24 Hour Tip